 A corollary to NTP or PTP is provided by the Proximity 1 time-service (PITS) that is available for distances of 100,000 km or less.
-It is detailed in CCSDS proximity-1 space data link protocol [48], section 5.1.
+It is detailed in CCSDS Proximity-1 space data link protocol [45], section 5.1.
 PITS is based on the NTP Interleaved On-Wire Protocol and is capable of being adapted and integrated into proximity links to synchronize time in the local mission domain.
 It is capable of higher precision due to its ability to incorporate hardware time tagging.
-It is an optional capability.
+It is an optional capability in Prox-1.

 A third technique is used in GNSS systems like the GPS.
-It uses a one-way time transfer method for synchronization [47].
+It uses a one-way time transfer method for synchronization [44].
 One-way transfer is perhaps the simplest method, where clock 1 sends a time signal to object 2 through a medium at a distance.
 For a transfer through a vacuum, the latency is approximately 3.336 μs/km.

 Using this method, GPS satellites broadcast timing signals on a phase-modulated L-band carrier.
-The satellites also broadcast a time code referenced to the satellite clock and information enabling the user to obtain an estimated GPS system time that implies USNO’s UTC time.
+The satellites also broadcast a time code referenced to the satellite clock and information enabling the user to obtain an estimated GPS system time that implies United States Naval Observatory’s (USNO’s) UTC time.
 The user's receiver compares the arrival time of the GPS signal to the local clock.
 Using estimation techniques and an approximation of the sender and receiver location allows for a fast timing solution.
 When the final solution is complete and, accounting for propagation delays relating to range, ionospheric and tropospheric refraction and decrease in light speed (if applicable), and hardware delays, then time can be ascertained with uncertainties measured in ns.
 In continuous operation and with multiple satellite in-views, time solutions are stable and reliable without requiring a USO onboard the receiving platform.

 One drawback identified for one-way time transfer is that there is no feedback loop, such as is available with two-way transfer systems.
 However, a GNSS-like system would be an externally monitored and managed system.
 System feedback is provided by two mechanisms.
 First, a GNSS master continuously monitors all GNSS satellites.
 In addition, an external Earth-bound observer would monitor important indicators.